OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ## Resizable Columns

 In the old Variable Editor, users were able to resize the table columns.
-This was useful when you had long variable names or values and you wanted to resize the columns so that you could see more information.
+This was useful with long variable names or values when you wanted to resize the columns so that you could see more information.
 Omitting this feature proved to be problematic for a number of our users.
-The problem was made worse by the fact that the font size was larger in the new Variable Editor, leaving less space to display critical information.
+The problem was made worse by the larger font size in the new Variable Editor, leaving less space to display critical information.

 In version 4.0.11 we shipped a Variable Editor in which you could resize columns.